fingerprintjs/fingerprint-pro-server-api-php-sdk/contributing.md

 docker-compose run phpunit --coverage-html=cov/html
 ```

-The markdown report will be saved in the cov/markdown/coverage_report.md file.
-You can open this file to review the coverage details.
+The html report will be saved in the cov/html directory.
+You can open this folder to review the coverage details.

 ### Testing the local source code of the SDK